| Title: | Evolutionary Minimizer for R |

 Create a configuration object for the Genetic Algorithm (GA).
 At minimum the number of iterations

-) and the number of chromosomes (parameter population_size
+(parameter iterations) and the number of chromosomes (parameter population_size) have

 to be provided.